Table manners for kids are really helpful for showing children how to behave socially at mealtimes.

 Don’t reach over to grab food

-It’s polite to teach your children to ask politely for the food to be passed to them instead of reaching over your plate or the serving bowls to grab it for themselves.
+Teach your children to ask politely for someone to pass the food instead of reaching over plates or serving bowls to grab it themselves.

-Little ones who aren’t talking yet can point and then you can pass but from around 18 months of age small lightweight bowls of food can actually be passed from your child to somebody else and back with success.
+For little ones who aren’t talking yet, pointing works, and you can pass the food to them.
+However, starting around 18 months of age, you can successfully pass small, lightweight bowls of food from your child to someone else and back.

 Say thank you to the cook

-One of my favourites, it’s lovely when your children say thank you at the end of a meal.
+One of my favourite table manners for kids to learn, it’s lovely when your children say thank you at the end of a meal.

 It really shows appreciation of the time and effort you’ve spent buying the food, preparing the meal and the warm mealtime atmosphere you’ve created.

 From around 18 months children can help tidy up by taking their plate over to the sink for washing up.